lightstarnine/bac-tracker-ftp/README.md

-# bac-tracker
+# BAC Tracker
 A tracker for Blaze and Caves Minecraft advancement pack.
 The tracker manages and puts all advancements in a google spreadsheet.
 This branch of the tracker offers FTP support for multiplayer servers on external hosts.
 It modifies the original code to download the necessary files from the server via FTP and creates a mock `world` folder within the tracker directory to read from.
+I developped this on macOS so I can't offer exe support like the normal tracker.\

 This branch does *not* support SFTP.
 For SFTP support check out Pikachu's branch [here](https://github.com/p1k0chu/bac-tracker)

 # Installation Instructions
-Download bac-tracker.zip from [latest release](https://github.com/TheTalkingMime/bac-tracker/releases).
+~~Download bac-tracker.zip from [latest release](https://github.com/TheTalkingMime/bac-tracker/releases).~~
+Download source code.
 1. Unzip `bac-tracker.zip` You should have a data folder, settings folder, and an exe
 2. Get a credentials json by following the instructions [here](https://www.youtube.com/watch?v=KIAo3Lgsk_Q), you only need to watch until 1:40 in the video.
 The rest of the video is specific to reset-tracker.
 3. Put that json into the settings folder